 College savings plans are sponsored by state governments or by individual institutions, but you're free to invest through any school's or state's 529 plan.
-Some states offer incentives for investing their plans.
+Some states offer incentives for investing in their plans.
 All 50 states and the District of Columbia at least offer one.

 The Student Loan Interest Deduction

 You must be the obligor on the loan.
-You can't claim a deduction for interest you paid on a loan that's in someone else's name.
-This isn't to say that you can't claim interest you paid on behalf of your son or daughter, but you must have personally taken out the loan on their behalf.
+You can't claim a deduction for the interest you paid on a loan that's in someone else's name.
+This isn't to say that you can't claim the interest you paid on behalf of your son or daughter, but you must have personally taken out the loan on their behalf.

 This deduction is gradually phased out as your income rises.
-The 2019 limits are $140,000 for married taxpayers filing jointly and $70,000 for all others except those who are married but filing separately.
+The 2019 tax-year limits are $140,000 for married taxpayers filing jointly and $70,000 for all others except those who are married but filing separately.
 Married taxpayers filing separate returns can't claim this deduction.

-The deduction reduces in amount beyond these income thresholds until it's finally eliminated entirely for those with incomes of $170,000 and $85,000 respectively.
+The deduction reduces in an amount beyond these income thresholds until it's finally eliminated entirely for those with incomes of $170,000 and $85,000 respectively.
 It's taken directly on your tax return.
 You don't have to itemize to claim it, and you can additionally claim the standard deduction or itemize other deductions.

 The Higher Education Tax Credits

-There are two tax credits for higher education: the American Opportunity credit (AOC) and the Lifetime Learning Credit (LLC).
+There are two tax credits for higher education: the American Opportunity Credit (AOC) and the Lifetime Learning Credit (LLC).

 The American Opportunity Credit is a tax credit of up to $2,500 for undergraduate education.
 This credit was scheduled to expire at the end of 2017, but that didn't happen.
 It's still alive and well.